 A DataLink device will require the DataLink driver - FieldServer part # FS-8700-82.
-Please contact Sierra Monitor Corporation to request an exchange of driver.
+Contact MSA Safety to request an exchange of driver.

-Appendix B.2.
-Timeouts
+7.2 Timeouts

 Some Data Port tables are long and result in messages of up to 6.5 kB being sent from the data port to the FieldServer.
 The default timeout is insufficient in such cases.